 The Xanadu would ferry people and material to space stations in low-earth orbit.
 It would mostly be engineered to transport working crews, space tourists, and business people.
 Since we are going to build infrastructure on the Moon and Mars, we will need reliable and affordable launching systems to low-earth orbit, and the reusable Xanadu could become one of the most economical solution.

-I would like to thank David Luther and his team at Exodus Aerospace for collaborating with us on this concept.
+The Xanadu concept was imagined in February 2018 by Charles Bombardier in collaboration with David Luther and his team at Exodus Aerospace.
 (You can contact David directly to learn about his ongoing project).
-I would also like to thank Martin Rojtenberg who created all the images of the Xanadu space plane concept.
+The images were created by Martin Rojtenberg.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.